aim-qmul/4a2a/python/README.md

 ```bash
 python vst_render.py $SIGNALTRAIN $OUTPUTPATH --vst "C:\Program Files\Common Files\VST3\WaveShell1-VST3 15.5_x64.vst3" --brand waves --gain -16 --out-gain 50
 ```
-The exact path to the Waves VST3 plugin may vary depending on your installation or system.
+The exact path to the Waves VST3 plugin may vary depending on your system and installation.
 Use `--mode` to specify the mode, e.g., `--mode 1` for limiter mode.
 Default is compressor mode.

 #### UAD